I am a Ph.D. candidate (ABD) in Electrical Engineering at Boston University, where I also earned a Master of Science in Electrical Engineering (MSEE).

-Going forward, I am interested in using my generalized technology expertise as a consultant for charitable foundations, government and public safety agencies, as well as open source friendly companies and concerns.
+Going forward, I am interested in using my generalized technology expertise as a consultant for charitable foundations, government and public safety agencies, as well as startups and established corporations.
 That is, helping guide stakeholders to make better informed choices to improve public and charitable services through more efficient and effective use of technology, ranging from hardware efforts including embedded systems to software efforts including real-time machine vision and inverse theory algorithm implementation.

 Programming proficiency — defined as ability to architect cycle-efficient solutions using from-scratch and toolbox modules: